Your content. On TV.

 - Is there an approval process or restriction on certain types of content?

 Roku reviews and approves all channels prior to publishing them to the Channel Store to ensure that they are of high quality and function properly.
 We try to make this process as streamlined as possible.
 The specific restrictions and terms for publishing content to the Channel Store can be found in the Roku Developer Agreement.
-If you have any questions about the acceptability of your channel, please contact us at email@example.com to discuss.
-If you wish to distribute international or foreign language content through Roku, please contact us at firstname.lastname@example.org prior to starting development, as this content requires prior written approval.
+If you have any questions about the acceptability of your channel, please contact us at firstname.lastname@example.org to discuss.
+If you wish to distribute international or foreign language content through Roku, we have partnered exclusively with DISHWorld to manage and expand our international content offering in North America.
+Please contact DISHWorld at email@example.com for more information.

 - What kinds of Channels can I create with the Roku SDK?